autumn-mck/site-astro/src/content/markdownPosts/blog/2024/small-projects-for-fun/index.md

 I still needed to host this server I'd made somewhere - I decided rather than tying myself to a specific cloud provider and potentially dealing with issues from that in the future, I'd just host it on the cheapest Hetzner cloud instance.
 (I've been using their servers for a couple of years now an not had any issues yet, and their stuff is actually reasonably priced)

 I also decided to use this as a chance to try out NixOS on a server, and use Caddy instead of Nginx for the reverse proxy.
-I honestly can't beleive how simple this was to set up compared to anything I've done with Nginx in the past, it was just a few lines in my `configuration.nix`:
+I honestly can't believe how simple this was to set up compared to anything I've done with Nginx in the past, it was just a few lines in my `configuration.nix`:

 ```nix
 services.caddy = {